-In-kind Cost Sharing -- Non-cash contributions of time, talent, or resources from Harvard or donated by third parties for which Harvard is responsible.
+In-kind Cost Sharing – Third party non-cash contributions of time, talent, or resources from Harvard or donated by third parties for which Harvard is responsible.
 Third-party in-kind contributions may be in the form of real property, equipment, supplies and other expendable property, or goods and services directly benefiting and specifically designated for the project or program.

 Matching -- For the purposes of this Policy, "matching" is a synonym for "cost sharing".

-Over-the-cap Cost Sharing -- Portion of a faculty or staff member's salary that exceeds a regulatory maximum imposed by the sponsor.
-Over-the-cap cost sharing must be included in the direct cost base for indirect cost calculations, and it cannot be used to meet cost-sharing commitments on sponsored programs.
+Over-the-cap Cost Sharing -- Portion of a faculty or staff member's salary that exceeds a regulatory maximum imposed by the sponsor, eg. NIH salary cap.

-Overrun Cost Sharing -- Costs incurred to complete a sponsored project that exceed the amount awarded by the sponsor.
+Overrun Cost Sharing -- Costs incurred to complete a sponsored project that exceeds the amount awarded by the sponsor.
 These costs must be included in the direct cost base for indirect cost calculations.

 Unrecovered Overhead -- F&A not collected by the University when a sponsor does not pay the full negotiated F&A rate.
 In some cases, unrecovered overhead may be used to fulfill a sponsor's cost-sharing requirement.

-Voluntary Committed Cost Sharing -- Project costs that are not borne by the sponsor and are not required as a condition of the award, but are offered in the proposal by the PI, ordinarily in the form of contributed effort.
+Voluntary Committed Cost Sharing -- Project costs specifically pledged on a voluntary basis in the proposal’s budget or the award and that becomes a binding requirement of the award [Uniform Guidance §200.29].
 Voluntary committed cost sharing becomes mandatory once the award is made and must be added to the direct cost research base for indirect cost calculations.